© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/medway-estuary-and-swale-flood-and-coastal-risk-management-strategy/medway-estuary-and-swale-flood-and-coastal-risk-management-strategy

-Some areas around the Medway Estuary and Swale are low-lying areas and at real risk of flooding.
-Due to aging flood defences, rising sea levels and climate change, this will increase in the next 100 years with approximately 18,000 properties, over 10,000 hectares of agricultural land and key infrastructure at an increased risk of tidal flooding.
-Over the next 100 years there is also an increased risk of erosion to assets along the cliffs in the north of the Isle of Sheppey.
+Many areas around the Medway Estuary and Swale are low-lying and at significant risk of flooding.
+Due to ageing flood defences, rising sea levels and climate change, this risk will increase over the next 100 years.
+It will put approximately 18,000 properties, more than 10,000 hectares of agricultural land and key infrastructure at an increased risk of tidal flooding.
+Over the next 100 years there is also an increased risk of erosion along the cliffs in the north of the Isle of Sheppey.

-In developing these, a wide range of studies was carried out to understand the likely impacts of climate change and sea level rise over the short, medium and long-term on:
+In developing MEASS, a wide range of studies have been carried out to understand the likely impacts of climate change and sea level rise over the short, medium and long-term on: